Tuesday, March 28th RoomDraw, McCain Student Center

 - Students are welcome to bring their own beds, and may seek assistance from an RA in removing the provided bed from their room and placing it in in-hall storage.
 Students are then responsible for contacting the RA to assist in returning the bed to their room prior to checking out of the hall.

 - Are students responsible for cleaning the community bathrooms?

-- The College’s Maintenance and Operations staff provides daily cleaning of the bathrooms as well as other community spaces (i.e. hallways, lounge areas, etc.).
+- The College’s Facilities staff provides daily cleaning of the bathrooms as well as other community spaces (i.e. hallways, lounge areas, etc.).
 Students are expected to engage in reasonable and respectful use of the facilities, so as to not cause unnecessary messes.

 - Where do freshman students live?
 Where do upperclassmen live?

-- Freshmen students typically live in Hayman (all freshman students) or Anderson Hall (mix of freshman and upperclassman students, typically separated by floor).
-Upperclassmen live in Anderson, Finney, Simplot, Voorhees, the Village and in off-campus school owned houses.
+- Freshmen students typically live in Hayman and Voorhees.
+Upperclassmen live in Anderson, Finney, Simplot, the Village, and in off-campus school owned houses.

 - Is there an academic/GPA requirement to live in Anderson?